 - Less incentive for doctors: Governments have to limit healthcare spending to keep costs down.
 Doctors might have less incentive to provide quality care if they aren’t well paid.
 They may spend less time per patient in order to keep costs down.
 They also have less funding for new life-saving technologies.

 - Longer wait times: Since the government focuses on providing basic and emergency healthcare, most universal healthcare systems report long wait times for elective procedures.
 The government may also limit services with a low probability of success and may not cover drugs for rare conditions.

 Lawmakers have introduced other Medicare expansion options, which would be much more limited than Medicare for All.

-Other than expanding the age, the main difference to our current Medicare program would be that coverage would automatically include Medicare Part A (hospital), Part B (physician), and Part D (prescription drug) coverage.
+Other than expanding the age, the main difference to our current Medicare program would be that coverage would automatically include Medicare Part A (hospital), Part B (physician) and Part D (prescription drug) coverage.
 In addition, you could choose Medicare offered through private insurers, known as Medicare Advantage.
-If you qualified for a premium subsidy under the Affordable Care Act, you would still be able to apply that to extended Medicare.
+If you qualified for a premium subsidy under the ACA, you’d still be able to apply that to extended Medicare.
 This bill would effectively create a new insurance option for those 50 and older.

-Senator Brian Schatz (D-Hawaii) and Rep. Ray Lujan (D-New Mexico) proposed a bill called the State Public Option Act that would let people buy into Medicaid, rather than Medicare.
-The details of covered services could vary from state to state, since this would be offered through Medicaid rather than Medicare.
+Senator Brian Schatz (D-Hawaii) and Representative Ray Lujan (D-New Mexico) proposed a bill called the State Public Option Act that would let people buy into Medicaid, rather than Medicare.
+The details of covered services could vary from state to state since this would be offered through Medicaid rather than Medicare.
 However, no plan would be able to offer less than essential health benefits covered under the Affordable Care Act.

 Tips for Keeping Your Finances Healthy